 There is a tiny version of literally everything – houses, cities, roads, volcanoes, stations, airports, festivals, beaches, swimming pools and little people.
 There are buttons that you can press to play around and move the trains, make people dance and move other things around.

 Our favorite was a festival set up with a massive sound system, campervans, food stalls, dixie toilets and many people.
 After every few minutes, the light patterns change to show the miniature world in nighttime and then daytime.
-Miniature wonderland also has the most elaborate train model in the world.

 8) Climb on Rickmer Rickmers – Hamburg’s beloved sailing ship